Worksite Safety and comfort

 - During the workday, stow your tools on or under the tool benches – so people will not trip over them.
 Avoid putting your wheelbarrow or tool sled right by the building project, unless there is ample room.

-- And speaking of potential tripping, no dogs, even visitors’ dogs, are ever allowed in the building yard or in an area where trees are being dropped.
+- And speaking of potential tripping, no dogs, even visitors’ dogs, are ever allowed in the building yard or in an area where trees are being dropped or worked on.
 This includes the resident cat, who can easily be chased away.

 - Be sure your personal chainsaw fuel and oil cans are labeled and stowed properly.